 Non-invasive foot and ankle treatments

 Foot and ankle surgery is not always required to treat these conditions.
 Usually, the initial treatment protocol for foot or ankle pain consists of modifying activity and constantly wearing appropriate shoes with heel cups or arch supports.
 It is possible that your orthopaedic foot and ankle doctor will recommend short-term rest and non-weight-bearing status for the initial healing response.

 Pain can also be reduced with a boot walker to allow a more normal gait.
 Once healing takes place it will be important to identify the mechanical causes and ensure that changes to these stressful factors be addressed.

 Our other non-invasive foot and ankle treatments include:

-In the event of an acute severe injury or pain that worsens over time, surgery may be necessary to prevent or stabilize chronic conditions.
+In the event of an acute severe injury or pain that continues over time, foot and ankle surgery may be necessary to prevent or stabilize chronic conditions.
 Our foot and ankle surgeons have extensive experience and perform many different types of surgical treatments for these conditions.

 Ankle replacement surgery, also known as ankle arthroplasty, is a type of joint replacement surgery where the ankle joint is replaced with an artificial implant.
 Your ankle specialist will remove the damaged parts of your ankle and replace them with artificial components that work together and move like your natural joint.